Buy Now, Pay Later (BNPL) is one of the fastest-growing alternative payment methods, enhancing consumer buying power and digital inclusion.

 Among the fastest-growing of these online payment methods is Buy Now, Pay Later (BNPL) – which allows consumers to cover a small percentage of the total purchase price upfront and then pay off the rest in installments over a period of time.

-The global BNPL market is expected to grow by 10 to 15 times its current volume, reaching an impressive $1 trillion in annual gross merchandise volume by 2025.
+The global BNPL market is expected to achieve a whopping 45.7% CAGR during the current decade, growing from a modest $90.69 billion in 2020 to nearly $4 trillion by 2030.
 Although the most established BNPL regions are currently Europe and North America, BNPL is also on the rise in emerging markets, where it often serves as a more accessible credit alternative for consumers who lack access to traditional credit cards.

 In addition to helping more people around the world to participate in the digital economy, e-commerce merchants benefit from a larger customer base and higher average order values.